OAT 30th Annual Show & Competition

 Challenge Categories:

-4 categories (headmount, bird, fish, reptile) choosen by the previous year's winner
+4 categories (mammal, bird, fish, reptile) choosen by the previous year's winner.

 Awards: